jobrouter/typo3-data/Documentation/Developer/Index.rst

       }
    }

-Have a look into the :doc:`JobRouter Client <jobrouter-client:introduction>` documentation how to use it.
+Have a look into the `JobRouter REST Client documentation`_ how to use it.
 The library eases the access to the JobRouter® REST API.

 .. _developer-transfer-data-sets: